-The best laptops of 2016: Budget PCs, 2-in-1s, Ultrabooks and more
+The best laptops of 2017: Ultrabooks, budget PCs, 2-in-1s, and more

 Runner-up

-If looks are more your thing, the HP Spectre 13.3 certainly has a distinct profile: It’s one of the thinnest ultrabooks around.
+If looks are more your thing, the HP Spectre 13.3 (available at HP.com) certainly has a distinct profile: It’s one of the thinnest ultrabooks around.
 For anyone coveting the streamlined experience of Apple’s 12-inch MacBook, this 13-inch notebook will bring you close while providing superior performance.

 The drawbacks of this modern and sleek notebook are its battery life, which is modest due to its smaller battery, and its wider frame.
 (The Spectre 13.3’s hardware and cooling configuration requires a certain amount of space—HP’s engineering is impressive but can’t defy the laws of physics.)
 It’s for those reasons that we prefer the Dell XPS 13, but this laptop is still a very fine companion.